yura/yura.github.io/cv.md

 * __since 09/2015__ Co-founder, Ruby on Rails and C Developer at [Sport Automatics](http://footbot.eu)
   __project__: Robotic Training System for Soccer Players [youtu.be/3ham_3GmhLk](https://youtu.be/3ham_3GmhLk)
-  __langs/techs__: Ruby on Rails 4.2-5.0, MySQL, Redis (for Sidekiq and Action Cable), a bit of RSpec, C for ARM
+  __langs/techs__: Ruby on Rails 4.2-5.0, MySQL, Redis (for Sidekiq and Action Cable), a bit of RSpec, C for ARM Cortex
   __team__: 1 Ruby on Rails Developer, 5-6 C Developers for ARM Cortex
   __duties__:
     * Developing Training System control center using Ruby on Rails 4.2-5.0